chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 Hashcash also gives all the miners a fair opportunity to participate.
 Miners compete with computation instead of money.
 And that prevents high-income nodes from taking control of the entire network.

 Adam Back’s brainchild found a new expression here.
 It began as a tool for controlling pesky email spams.
-And then, it inspired the revolutionary, distributed financial technology called Bitcoin.
+But it went on to inspire the revolutionary new financial network called Bitcoin.

 ## Notes